vsouza/awesome-ios/README.md

  * [The Complete Friday Q & A: Volume 1](https://www.mikeash.com/book.html)
  * [Core Data for iOS: Developing Data-Driven Applications for the iPad, iPhone, and iPod touch](https://www.amazon.com/Core-Data-iOS-Data-Driven-Applications/dp/0321670426)
  * [Cocoa Design Patterns](https://www.amazon.com/Cocoa-Design-Patterns-Erik-Buck/dp/0321535022)

+# RSS
+ * [Feeds for iOS Developer](https://github.com/rgnlax/Feeds-for-iOS-Developer) - Useful feeds for your RSS client, collected in one place.

 # Other Awesome Lists
 Other amazingly awesome lists can be found in the